akrzemi1/__sandbox__/outcome_v2_intro.md

 # Outcome 2.0

-Outcome is a C++14 library for reporting and handling function failures in contexts where using C++ exception handling is impossible or not desireable.
+Outcome is a C++14 library for reporting and handling function failures in contexts where using C++ exception handling is unsuitable.

 The reasons for not using exceptions may be different:

-   - Real or imaginary concerns about performance
-   - A personal style of programming
+   - The high relative cost of throwing and catching a C++ exception,
+   - Making some or all control paths explicitly detailed to aid code correctness auditing, as opposed to having hidden control paths caused by exceptions potentially thrown from any place,
-   - Company's policy to compile with exceptions disabled
+   - Company's policy to compile with exceptions disabled,
-   - Maintaining a code base that was never designed with exception-safety in mind
+   - Maintaining a code base that was never designed with exception-safety in mind,
-   - Making all control paths explicit, as opposed to having hidden control paths caused exceptions potentially thrown from any place
    - Parts of the programs/frameworks that themselves implement exception handling and cannot afford to use exceptions, like propagating failure reports across threads, tasks, fibers...